Josecarlos5/FrisbeeKiller/README.md

-# Gun Fight Game
+# Frisbee Killer Game

 A simple Gun Fight arcade game created using HTML, CSS, and JavaScript.
 This project also includes a Selenium test script to automate the testing of basic game functionalities.

 ## Introduction

-Gun Fight is a classic arcade-style game where two players move horizontally and shoot bullets at each other.
+Frisbee Killer is a classic arcade-style game where two players move horizontally and shoot bullets at each other.
 The first player to hit their opponent wins the game.

 ## Features